alexle/alexle.github.com/posts/send-sms-python.markdown

 Now you're set up to send email.
 You will send a text message by taking advantage of each mobile carrier's email to SMS gateway!

 For example, to send a text message to a t-mobile number, you would use &lt;number&gt;@tmomail.net.
 To send a text message to an AT&T number, you would use &lt;number&gt;@mms.att.net.
+Here's a list of other [mail-sms gateways][1].

 Once you have your phone destination, all that's left is to add your message and send the mail.